BRYN4444/HitmanRoulette/README.md

 ### Latest Updates:

+**February 5th, 2023**
+* **Roulette:**
+  * **Select Missions:** Renamed/rephrased the default all locations toggle.
+  * **About & Help:** The README version wasn't updated to reflect the new World Of Assassination compatibility.
+* **Other Fixes:**
+  * Minor CSS fix for locked mission selection.
+* **Current Plans:**
+  * Enjoying Freelancer.
+No way to incorporate it into the Roulette.
+If anything, I hope it had some influence on Freelancer.
+>**Bug Hunting:** Please make a post [via GitHub](https://github.com/BRYN4444/HitmanRoulette/issues) or [on Hitman Forum](https://hitmanforum.com/t/13107) if you:
+>* Experience any graphical issues while using the Roulette in 4K, or on phones/tablets.
+>* Generate impossibilities when using the Roulette with Elusive Targets or past titles HITMAN / HITMAN 2.
+>* Have troubles or questions about the Stream Overlay.

 **January 28th, 2023**
 * **Roulette:**
   * **Select Missions:** Golden Handshake & The Last Resort are listed as (DLC), since in HITMAN 2, III, and World of Assassination, they are.